 Now it’s time for the next generation to take its place in combating the world’s oldest hatred.

-Our essay contest offers students the chance to present their thoughts, concerns and solutions for combating anti-Semitism across social media platforms.
-Winners will earn scholarship funds and have the opportunity to have their essays published.
+Winners will earn scholarships and have the opportunity to have their essays published.

-Participants are asked in under 750 words to answer the following questions and share a personal experience:
+Participants are asked in under 750 words to answer the following question:

 1st Place: $2,500 scholarship

 3rd Place: $500 scholarship

 In addition to the scholarship, the first-place winner will have their essay featured in the Winter 2024 edition of B’nai B’rith Magazine and published on B’nai B’rith’s website and social media platforms.

 DEADLINE: Essays are due by April 25, 2024

 Essays should be sent to firstname.lastname@example.org and must include the following information: